waffle-iron/anders.plashal.com/README.md

 - **h6 Letter Spacing** (em) -0.035

-- Text-transform: none
+- Text-Transform: none
- - (Prefer 'Title Case')
+>Prefer 'Title Case'

 #### Site Links ####
 Note: Site link colors are also used as accents for various elements throughout the site, (make sure I select something i enjoy and keep an eye out for how it affects the rest of the design.)